 A sick and familiar feeling and the realization that nothing had actually changed became my focus.
 The hope that this move to Saudi would make him happy and somehow things would return to normalcy.
 I pulled my thoughts together and remembered life was a test not meant to be neglected or lived in frivolous luxury.

 A pan of water bubbled on the burner; pasta was thrown in and cooked, drained and served with butter and salt.
 Stirring became treacherous and with each touch of the metal spoon, tiny zaps shocked my hand.
 Two burners were operational, the inside of the oven spewed out smoke and grit.
 I smiled and stirred quickly trying to avoid these blips, not knowing what was wrong or daring to inquire.

-That night I was told with great irritation that, I was not acting like a woman who loved to create pastries and homemade dishes, what was wrong with me, noodles with salt and butter?
+A dismal expression crossed his face as he stared down at noodles, salt and butter.
+The usual words were spoken that signaled dissatisfaction “what is in this?”
+I had learned that responses should be short, respectful and exact.
+He was disappointed that I was not acting like a woman who loved to create pastries and homemade dishes, what was wrong with me, noodles with salt and butter?
 Why, no one would imagine I was a lady who loved to experiment with baking and cooking, host dinner parties and prepare special dishes for ailing friends.
 I explained that the inside of the stove did not work properly and when I stirred food on the stove top it seemed something was shocking me.
-This was met with a long hard look and a pause, I then heard the words which would prove to epitomize my life from that point forward, “Well, USE a wooden spoon then!”
+This was met with a long hard look and words that would prove to epitomize my life from that point forward, “Well, USE a wooden spoon then!”